 This places a background image (yourimage.jpg), horizontally centred, at the top of the DIV with id=main, and repeats it going down the page.
 If you need to adjust the width (or height) of your image, do it in a graphics package and re-save the image.
 If your image has a coloured background and you want to ensure no white space around the borders of your image, change 'transparent' to match the background colour of your image so that it blends in (eg. #FFFFFF or #000000 or #0000FF, whatever!).
 If you have a little image (like a pattern) that you want throughout the div, change 'repeat-y 50% 0' to just 'repeat'.

-Avoid background mages with transparency in them unless you want to muck about with filters.
-No background image will affect the placement of anything else on the site.
 Be careful with certain browsers (eg. Opera) that require cascading of height and/or width properties in order to be able to correctly position (ie. center) a background image.